-1. Examiners can't ask anything they like.
-They can only ask about what appears on the specification.
-Know the specification and you’ll have exactly the same source of questioning as the examiners.
+1. Examiners can only ask about what appears on the specification.
+So if you know it, you’ll have exactly the same source of questioning.

-2. The papers will always be structured in the same way, often with different sections covering different parts of the spec.
-This ensures that each paper covers a wide range of topics from across the specification.
+2. The papers will always be structured in the same way, often with different sections covering different parts of the specification.
+This ensures that each paper covers a wide range of topics.

 3. Some papers use similar wording in every paper.
 For example, some questions will always ask you to ‘outline’, ‘describe’ or ‘assess’.
-Check previous papers or ask your teachers.
+It's worth checking previous papers or asking your teachers.

 5. Certain ‘rules of thumb’ or conventions exist for different papers.
 For example, minor parts of the specification may be ignored.
 Check with your teacher to see if any of these exist in your exams.